 The cattle industry is experiencing both production and market conditions that are unique and uncommon for the industry.
 Extreme heat and drought conditions caused double digit percentage declines in beef cattle numbers in Texas and Oklahoma.

-The drought of 2011 will likely have negative impacts on our pastures that could last for years to come.
-In addition, the more your pastures were stressed and overgrazed, the longer it will take them...
+Updated February 2018 Droughts can have negative impacts on our pastures that could last for years to come.
+In addition, the more your pastures are stressed and overgrazed, the longer it will take...

 Fertilization of native grass fields is generally not recommended in the Southern Great Plains region of the United States.
 The primary reason for not fertilizing native grass is the belief that the...